hpc/mpifileutils/doc/rst/dcmp.1.rst

     EXIST=COMMON@TYPE=DIFFER

+The AND operator binds more tightly than the OR operator.
+For example, the following expression matches on entries which either (exist in both soure and destination and whose types differ) or (only exist in the source).

+    EXIST=COMMON@TYPE=DIFFER,EXIST=SRC_ONLY

+Some conditions imply others.
+For example, for CONTENT to be considered the same, the entry must exist in both source and destination, the types must match, the sizes must match, and finally the contents must match.

+    TYPE=COMMON => EXISTS=COMMON@TYPE=COMMON
+    SIZE=COMMON => EXISTS=COMMON@TYPE=COMMON@SIZE=COMMON
+    CONTENT=COMMON => EXISTS=COMMON@TYPE=COMMON@SIZE=COMMON@CONTENT=COMMON

 When used with the -o option, one must also specify a file name at the end of the expression, separated with a ':'.
-The list of any files that match the expression are written to the named file.
+The list of any entries that match the expression are written to the named file.
 For example, to list any entries matching the above expression to a file named outfile1, one should use the following option:

     -o EXIST=COMMON@TYPE=DIFFER:outfile1

+If the --base option is given or when no output option is specified, the following expressions are checked and numeric results are reported to stdout:

+    EXIST=COMMON
+    EXIST=DIFFER
+    EXIST=COMMON@TYPE=COMMON
+    EXIST=COMMON@TYPE=DIFFER
+    EXIST=COMMON@CONTENT=COMMON
+    EXIST=COMMON@CONTENT=DIFFER

 EXAMPLES
 --------